 Web www.eprps.org.au or enter “Port Lincoln Railway Museum”

-Run by the Eyre Peninsula Railway Preservation Society Inc., whose address is PO Box 2736, Port Lincoln South Australia 5606, the Museum is housed in all of the station building.
+Run by the Eyre Peninsula Railway Preservation Society Inc., whose address is PO Box 2736, Port Lincoln South Australia 5606, the Museum is housed in the former station building and in the nearby freight shed.
 Numerous articles of Railway interest are on display and the museum also contains the J.D.
 Somerville reading room which houses research material and photographic displays.
-The Museum is open on Wednesdays, Sundays and Public Holidays from 1pm to 4pm.
+The Museum is open on Wednesdays, Sundays and Public Holidays from 1pm to 4pm or when a large cruise ship comes to town.

 Port of Morgan Historic Museums including a Railway Museum